($1,549) Moving from San Diego to Columbia

 When is the cheapest time to move from San Diego to Columbia?

-Because most people are moving from San Diego to Columbia in the spring or fall, you can often catch discounts by moving in the summer or winter.
+Because most people are moving from San Diego to Columbia in the spring or fall, you can often catch discounts by moving in the winter.
 Read our guide on moving discounts to learn more.